“Nothing ever comes to one, that is worth having, except as a result of hard work.”

 Maybe Booker T. Washington wasn’t wasn’t referencing my efforts to make what I think of as my über poncho-to-be, but if hard work is an indication that something will be worthwhile, then this poncho should be spectacular.

 I have read time and time again about the value of swatching, and I’m sure that is incredibly valuable tool, except when it is not.

-Yesterday I took time to make the swatch seen here:
+Yesterday in my pursuit of a scrap yarn poncho, I took time to make the swatch seen here:

 Using the measurements from this swatch, I determined the number of stitches needed for the base chain and began work on the poncho-to-be.

 I dutifully counted the 96 stitches that would form the foundation of this project, joined the first stitch to the last, and moved forward.

 I carefully chained 3 and then worked a double crochet into each of the next two chains, creating (as it were) the first 3 dc cluster.
 I chained one, skipped one chain on the foundation, and then worked one double crochet into each of the next three chains.

 After I completed the first round, I was careful to add an extra 3dc cluster to the front and the back, creating the points that typify a poncho, and add the increases needed to create a well-fitting garment.

 I did this until I had completed four rounds.